fatimaaltaf/scheduler/README.md

 # 📅 Scheduler 📅

 Scheduler allows you to make an appointment with an interviewer on a specific day of the week.
 If you change your mind, you can delete your appointment or edit who you want to be interviewed by.
-Scheduler is a single-page app with a clean interface and easy to navigate
+Scheduler is a single-page app with a clean interface and easy to navigate.

 I built this app using React, Webpack, Babel, Axios, Storybook, Webpack Dev Server.
 I used Jest and Cypress for testing.